 There are some key pieces of information that should be included with most marketing strategies.
 I say most because when it comes to website copy that tends to differ somewhat.

-The goal with any marketing plan is to convert potential customers into actual customers.
+The goal of any marketing plan is to convert potential customers into actual customers.
 This is true with websites, as well.
-However, with a website you have the ability to include a plethora of information, versus a print ad in which you might be limited to just a few brief sentences.
+However, with a website, you have the ability to include a plethora of information, versus a print ad in which you might be limited to just a few brief sentences.

-Whether it’s a website, print ad, or any other type of marketing strategy, you have just a few seconds to capture your audiences attention.
+Whether it’s a website, print ad, or any other type of marketing strategy, you have just a few seconds to capture the attention of your audience.

-To have the best chance of getting your products and/or services in front of the correct audience with highest chance of converting this audience to a customer , there are a few key pieces your marketing creative should have to make your message as powerful as possible.
+To have the best chance of getting your products and/or services in front of the correct audience with the highest chance of converting this audience to a customer, there are a few key pieces your marketing creative should have to make your message as powerful as possible.

 Creative must have’s